-The Government of Canada recently provided an additional $10.75 million in funding to support the Student Supports Learning Program (SSLP), a program serving vulnerable Indigenous children and youth across Canada.
+The Government of Canada provided an additional $10.75 million in funding to support the Student Supports Learning Program (SSLP), a program serving vulnerable Indigenous children and youth across Canada.
 This funding is in addition to the three million previously provided to NAFC during the 2020-21 fiscal year.
 NAFC is administering the $10.75 million in funding to over 93 local Friendship Centres and six Provincial/Territorial Associations (PTA) to serve youth through their programming.

 The SSLP aims to support equitable access to technology and learning supports through: